January 11, 2018

 (e) The supervising appraiser shall:

-1. Have been certified by the board for a period of three (3) years;
+1. Have been a state certified real property appraiser for a period of at least three (3) years;

-2. Be in good standing with the board and shall not have received a suspension, a revocation, or other sanction that limited or prohibited that licensee’s practice of real property appraising within the three (3) year period immediately prior to applying to become a supervision appraiser; and
+3. Be in good standing and shall not have received a suspension, a revocation, or other sanction that limited or prohibited that licensee’s practice of real property appraising within the three (3) year period immediately prior to applying to become a supervising appraiser; and

 (h) The supervising appraiser shall: